BeardedBread/SomeGameEngine/README.md

 ## Implementation Notes
 As mentioned, this is mostly a learning experience, so certain things are implemented for the sake of learning.
 However, there are certain things that I didn't bother with because dealing with them will open up another can of worms.
 Either that or I find it too large of a feature to implement on my own without hating my existance.
 For these, I will use libraries.

-As this point of time (23/11/2023), these are the things I won't bother for now:
+As this point of time (24/08/2024), these are the things I won't bother for now:
 - Game rendering: I remember dealing with OpenGL for a little bit and it being a not-so-pleasant experience.
 This is also a large topic on its own too.
 - Camera System: This is an interesting one.
 I would really like to implement this.
 However, this is sort of tied to game rendering, so no.
 - Windows and raw input handling: Not keen on this.
 - GUI: I'm not about to roll my own GUI library for this.
+I'll do a lite version, but that's about it.
 - Data structures: Will only do it for specific reasons.
 Otherwise, use a library.
-- Level editor: ... no. This is more towards GUI design which I'm not currently keen on.
+- Level editor: ... maybe.
+I already have a sandbox, so maybe I can turn that into an editor lite???
+Won't think too much about it for now.

 Libraries/Tools used:
 - _raylib_ \[[link](https://github.com/raysan5/raylib)\] + _raygui_ \[[link](https://github.com/raysan5/raygui)\]: MVP of this project.
 Basically the backbone of the game.
 I've use it for some past projects and it's always a pleasant experience.
 Can recommend!